We can help develop an all-encompassing estate plan and multi-jurisdictional will

 Mitigating inheritance tax is crucial aspect of estate planning.
 It is important to utilise any tax planning strategies available to minimise the tax burden on your beneficiaries and preserve your hard-earned assets.
 This may be achieved any number of ways, from establishing trusts to gifting your assets.
 How best to restructure your wealth to reduce your tax burden will ultimately depend on your personal circumstances.

 Having a will is a vital first step to a comprehensive estate plan.
 It should be properly executed with witnesses and notarisation to establish authenticity and validity.
 You should also be as specific as possible about how you want your assets shared.
-If you are an expat or hold assets internationally, you may also require an multi-jurisdictional will.
+If you hold assets internationally, you may also require an multi-jurisdictional will.

 Your estate plan should also involve naming a guardian for any dependents, adding or changing the beneficiaries for your life insurance and appointing an executor and a durable power of attorney.
 Your estate plan should also involve restructuring your wealth to ease the transition of assets to your beneficiaries.